salt-formulas/salt-formula-salt/README.rst

       username: root
       passwd: r00tme

-.. note:: This is pillar of the node thats not able to run salt-minion itself
+.. note:: This is pillar of the node thats not able to run salt-minion itself.

-Proxy pillar for JunOS device
+Proxy pillar for JunOS device:

 .. code-block:: yaml